jugalpatel100/Titanic-Survival-Prediction/README.md

 # Titanic-Survival-Prediction
-This project is a simple prediction of the titanic survival using Simple Logistic Regression and Random Forest Classifier.
+This is a practcie project for predicting the survival status of titanic travellers using simple losgistic regression and Random forest classifier.

 Dataset used - https://www.kaggle.com/hesh97/titanicdataset-traincsv